learn-co-curriculum/phase-1-javascript-variables-lab/README.md

 4. Repeat as needed for further tests.

-5. Run `learnsubmit` when finished!
+5. Run `learn submit` when finished!

 ## Working Through The Problems